 Mulhern has personally worked in all three major sectors and through his consulting practice has worked with a great range of organizations, corporations, and government groups.
 He has facilitated groups as large as 600 individuals and worked with CEOs and executive teams from small start-ups all the way to Fortune 500 companies.

 In addition to his books on leadership, Mulhern co-authored A Governor’s Story: The Fight for Jobs and America’s Economic Future with his wife, former Michigan Governor Jennifer Granholm.
 The Washington Post political bestseller discusses leadership during difficult times and periods of intense change, focusing on how Granholm led Michigan out of its major economic meltdown, and the major challenges facing American leadership today.

 Prior to serving as Michigan’s First Gentleman, Mulhern co-founded with M.A.
 Hastings a successful leadership firm, called the Mulhern Hastings Group, which he left in order to better support his wife and children when she became governor in 2002.
 He later launched Dan Mulhern Inc. and Leadingx2.
 In 2023, with partners Debbie Phillips and Markos Kounalakis, he launched a podcast called Secrets of the Better Halves to help pairs manage the power and pressure of high-level leadership.

-Mulhern is an honors graduate from Yale University and Harvard Law School.
+Mulhern graduated with honors from Yale University (religious studies) and Harvard Law School.

-He’s also an avid runner, guitar player, and claims he can still compete on a basketball court with his daughter and sons.
+He’s an avid runner, a guitar player, and claims he can still compete on a basketball court with his daughter and sons.